veridonia/whitepaper/Whitepaper.md

 #### 4.2.2 ELO-Based Throttling Mechanism

-Veridonia implements a sophisticated throttling system that regulates users' ability to post and comment based on their ELO ratings:
+Veridonia implements a throttling system that regulates users' ability to post and comment based on their ELO ratings:

 - **Rate Limiting:** Users with lower ELO ratings face greater restrictions on how frequently they can post content or comment.
 This throttling mechanism scales dynamically with ELO scores, and users with particularly low rating may be limited to posting only once per hour, per day, or even per week, depending on the severity of their low ELO.
 - **Cooldown Periods:** After posting or commenting, users experience a mandatory cooldown period before they can contribute again.
 The duration of this cooldown is inversely proportional to their ELO rating.